Research in action

 Discover the project

 are offered to teachers of

 the Lab School Paris as part of their professional development.
 They are accessible to education professionals who adhere to our educational values and are looking for innovative training.

-The Lab School Paris works in close collaboration with actors from different horizons involved in educational renewal: the Lab School Network.
-The network focuses in particular on the school climate and living together, on well-being in education, as well as on the dissemination and evaluation of educational innovations.
+The Lab School Paris works in close collaboration with actors from different horizons involved in educational renewal: The Lab School Network.
+The network focuses in particular on improving school climate and learning to co-exist, on one’s well-being in education, as well as on the dissemination and evaluation of educational innovations.